 DO NOT DELETE OR EDIT THIS ROW OR ITS CONTENTS

 Are you interested in how modern gadgets work?
 A-level Electronics gives you the knowledge of components and circuits used in modern technology.
-The aim of this course is to develop the skills needed to design and build your own circuits.
+Students gain knowledge and understanding of how electronic systems work, how they are designed and constructed, and how they can be used in various applications.

 What will I study in Electronics A-level?